 SIDE NOTE: Diversion or deferred prosecution agreements are common in many instances and allow for your case to be dismissed.

-Pursuant to A.R.S. § 13-1805, felony shoplift occurs when a misdemeanor shoplift occurs AND:
+Pursuant to ARS 13 1805, shoplifting as a felony occurs when a shoplifting misdemeanor occurs AND:

 - An artifice, instrument, container, device or other article was used to commit the theft – Class 4 Felony;